-This summer clinical experience provides an opportunity to explore the specialty of geriatric nursing and the role of the registered nurse as a leader in the clinical environment.
+summer clinical experience provides an opportunity to explore the specialty of geriatric nursing and the role of the registered nurse as a leader in the clinical environment.
 Students will demonstrate proficiency in assessment of the geriatric client, medical administration, and clinical decision-making.
 Leadership and clinical decision-making are supported with evidence-based practice.
-The student will work with the preceptor's schedule for 32 hours/week for 10 weeks and attend clinical seminars during the 10-week course.
+The student will work with the preceptor's schedule for 32 hours/week for 10 weeks and attend clinical seminars during the 10week course.
 This elective does not change the clinical requirements for the nursing program.
 Students will work with a clinical preceptor in the clinical sites and under the direction of clinical faculty from SMCC.

-and also apply for employement at the clinical facility and meet their employment requirements.
+Students must meet criteria for selection set up SMCC and also apply for employement at the clinical facility and meet their employment requirements.